Clownfish: Facts, Pictures and Video!

 Hermaphrodites & Mating

 Clownfish are born male, but they have the ability to turn themselves female.
 The weird thing is once they become female, they can’t be male.
 Usually the gender change during the mating, the dominant fish become female and her size usually bigger than the male.
-The female clownfish is the leader of the group or the family who live together in the same sea anemone.
+The female clownfish is the leader of the group or the family who lives together in the same sea anemone.

 Finding Nemo – the Movie Impacts to the wild Clownfish